hikarimusic/VTA/README.md

 ENSG00000000419.13	DPM1	protein_coding	1083	556	528	56.2676	21.2327	30.1006
 ```

 After running the command, a folder `<cohort/>` will be created.
-The file `summary.csv` will add gene expression values to the original cohort.
+The file `cohort/summary.csv` will add gene expression values to the original cohort.

 ## Clustering Analysis